-A lot of different industry verticles are there that hold a strong position since Java technology has a lot of potential and can bring ease to the development process.
+A lot of different industry verticles are there that hold a strong position since Java technology has a lot of potentials and can bring ease to the development process.
 But, few of them rely on Java, let’s discuss.

 1. Enterprise Applications

 Businesses today rely on enterprise applications to streamline operations.
 Java comes on top when it comes to developing SaaS products. enterprise CRM, ERP, Content Management systems, and many others.
-It ensures maximum operation efficiency through developing scalable applications.
+It ensures maximum operation efficiency by developing scalable applications.
 Companies that offer enterprise software solutions rely on Java.
 It ensures the seamless functioning of the app and enhances the user experience on a broad scale.

 2. Scientific Solutions